Welding: Unusual conditions

 While many welding applications are done in controlled environments such as factories and repair shops, some welding processes are commonly used in a wide variety of conditions, such as open air, underwater, and vacuums (such as space).
 In open-air applications, such as construction and outdoors repair, shielded metal arc welding is the most common process.
 Processes that employ inert gases to protect the weld cannot be readily used in such situations, because unpredictable atmospheric movements can result in a faulty weld.
 Shielded metal arc welding is also often used in underwater welding in the construction and repair of ships, offshore platforms, and pipelines, but others, such as flux cored arc welding and gas tungsten arc welding, are also common.
 Welding in space is also possible—it was first attempted in 1969 by Russian cosmonauts during the Soyuz 6 mission, when they performed experiments to test shielded metal arc welding, plasma arc welding, and electron beam welding in a depressurized environment.
 Further testing of these methods was done in the following decades, and today researchers continue to develop methods for using other welding processes in space, such as laser beam welding, resistance welding, and friction welding.
-Advances in these areas may be useful for future endeavours similar to the construction of the International Space Station, which could rely on welding for joining in space the parts that were manufactured on Earth.
+Advances in these areas may be useful for future endeavors similar to the construction of the International Space Station, which could rely on welding for joining in space the parts that were manufactured on Earth.

 Safety issues

-A stick welding booth equipped with local exhaust system (LEV) that removes the toxic fumes, gases, vapours and dusts before they can mix with the room air.
+A stick welding booth equipped with local exhaust system (LEV) that removes the toxic fumes, gases, vapors and dusts before they can mix with the room air.
 Besides toxic emissions, the booth also helps protect bystanders from UV light.
 With a well-ventilated booth, personal protective equipment is still needed for the welder.

+Welding can be dangerous and unhealthy if the proper precautions are not taken.
+Potential safety risks come from fumes, ultraviolet radiation, heat, electric currents, and vibrations.
+New technology, safe work practices, and proper protection reduce the risks of injury or death from welding.
+Welding on stainless steel and other chromium-containing alloy steels can expose workers to hexavalent chromium compounds.
+The Occupational Safety and Health Administration identifies such hot work as a major source of occupational Cr(VI) exposure; Cr(VI) is carcinogenic and can affect the respiratory system, kidneys, liver, skin, and eyes.